codegallivant/script-caster/README.md

 # script-caster

-## Readme outdated
+## Readme incomplete

 <br><br>

 ###### BRIEF SUMMARY OF PROJECT:
-This is a python application that enables a user to control their personal computer remotely via Google Drive.
+This is a python application that enables a user to remotely execute user-scripts on their computer.
 ###### COMPLETION STATUS:
 *Under Development.
 Stable beta version complete.*

 <br>

 ## Prerequisites:
+- Windows OS (Due to usage of `pywin32` and `win32gui` pip modules)
-- Python 3.8
+- Python 3+
 - Pip
 - Pip Modules:
   - sys
   - os
-  - infi.systray
-  - atexit
+  - pystray
   - gspread
   - oauth2client
   - pydrive